mcstone/mcstone.github.io/about.md

 # Awards
 IEEE Visualization Academy (2020)
 Xerox Corporate Research Group Excellence in Science and Technology Award, for the Magic Lens technology (1993)
-Xerox Corporate Research Group Excellence in Science and Technology Award, for the Gargoyle Illustration System, 1987.
+Xerox Corporate Research Group Excellence in Science and Technology Award, for the Gargoyle Illustration System (1987)